Children's Consultation and Participation

-Sometimes children and young people express their preferences through their behaviour rather than through words i.e. by running away or by having tantrums.
+Sometimes children and young people express their preferences through their behaviour rather than through words i.e. by going missing or through challenging behaviour.
 It is important to attempt to see beyond the behaviour and to try to see what the child or young person is trying to express.
-(Note: that where children have returned home from having run away, the 'return' interviews should be conducted by an independent person who has been trained to undertake this.
-See Derby / Derbyshire Runaway and Missing From Home and Care Protocol.
+(Note: that where children have returned home after being missing, the return home interviews should be conducted by an independent person who has been trained to undertake this.
+See Derby and Derbyshire Safeguarding Children Partnership Runaway and Missing From Home and Care Protocol.

 Finally, children and young people should be made aware of the systems and processes available to them if they wish to raise concerns or complain and what, if any, other forms of redress may be available to them if things go wrong.

-Managers must ensure that social workers and/or staff have the time and resources available to them to ensure the effective participation of children and young people.
+Managers must ensure that social workers and other staff have the time and resources available to them to ensure the effective participation of children and young people.